lighthall-lab/lighthall-pipeline/README.md

 A working pipeline for parallel processing of neuroimaging data on SLURM-based compute cluster, for https://github.com/lighthall-lab/.
 Cloned from https://github.com/lucychenrobotics/Nipype-Pipeline-AD-D after her work on the pre-processing steps.

+@ian-cogneato:
+> Removed a mess of old crash files in the latest branch, but we still have some cleanup work to do in sorting out which pre-processing steps belong in the current workflow.

 @lucychenrobotics:
 > Stokes is now ready! (other than the matlab stuff)
 > So we were having an issue with sqlite, it took him a bit but he managed to fix it.
 The current instructions to run anything using stokes is: